 Gradle Enterprise 2020.4

-Gradle Enterprise 2020.4 similar build failure detection makes it easy to identify whether a build failure is unique or widespread, while improved fault tolerance for distributed testing decreases the disruption of unreliable network environments, and more efficient build data storage allows retaining more build history.
+Gradle Enterprise 2020.4 similar build failure detection makes it easy to identify whether a build failure is unique or widespread, while improved fault tolerance for test distribution decreases the disruption of unreliable network environments, and more efficient build data storage allows retaining more build history.
 Configuring and administering a Gradle Enterprise installation is also now much more convenient.

 Read on for more details of these and other new features.